danielballan/personal-blog/content/posts/2019-07-01-sharing-jupyter-notebooks.md

 ![JupyterHub Share Link Demo GIF](https://github.com/danielballan/jupyterhub-share-link/raw/master/demo.gif?raw=true)

-For sharing that is longer-term or between users are not logged into the same Hub, we need a more explicit list of requirements from the sender to enable the recipient to reconstruct a working environment.
+For sharing that is longer-term or between users who are not logged into the same Hub, we need a more explicit list of requirements from the sender to enable the recipient to reconstruct a working environment.
 Currently, the best option there is to define a REES.
 That could potentially be made easier by adding UI or other